Write for the Young Lawyers Journal (YLJ)

 Later Lawyers Network Committee

-The Later Lawyers Network was established to bring together, support and promote the increasing number of lawyers and law students who are entering the law as a subsequent career by providing advice and education about admission pathways and employment opportunities.
-The Committee focuses on the promotion of the advantages of later lawyers to law firms and potential employers through various social and networking opportunities.
+The Later Lawyers Network was established to bring together, support and promote the growing number of mature age law graduates and lawyers within the profession.
+It supports lawyers and law students who come to the law as a later or subsequent career by providing advice, support and education about admission pathways and employment opportunities.
+It achieves this by promoting of the advantages of later lawyers to law firms and potential employers through various social and networking opportunities.

 Law Reform Committee